30+ Google Revenue Statistics 2023 Annual Revenue, Segmentation and Yearly Profit

 Most firms worldwide were impacted by the COVID-19 pandemic, and Google Company was no exception.

-Alphabet Company reported revenue growth of 13% in the first quarter of 2020.
+Alphabet Company reported revenue growth of 7.06% increase from year-over-year.
 This seems small considering Google’s steady revenue growth rate of between 20% to 25%.

 The company’s revenue growth wasn’t that low since 2015.